Mental capital: Related publication

 Since then, much work has been done by psychologists.
 In 2008, two significant studies on the subject were published, one by the UK Department for Innovation, Business, and Skills through the British Government Office for Science, entitled Mental Capital and Well Being, the other by a doctorate student at the Universitaire Pers Maastricht.

 The UK Report defines mental capital as encompassing "a person’s cognitive and emotional resources.
 It includes their cognitive ability, how flexible and efficient they are at learning, and their 'emotional intelligence', such as their social skills and resilience in the face of stress.
 It refers to emotional capital (Gendron, 2004, 2011, 2014) and the set of 'emotional competence'.
 It therefore conditions how well an individual is able to contribute effectively to society, and also to experience a high personal quality of life."
 Lok Sang Ho sees mental capital as an input into the production of such "mental goods" as sense of security, self-esteem, inner peace, confidence, sense of autonomy, etc. Production of mental goods, like the production of physical "end goods" that enter a person's utility function, is seen to be part of household activity that may include market goods and the time of the person as an input.
 The latter theory of household production owes to the work of economics Nobel Laureate Gary Becker, particularly his 1965 Economic Journal article.

+An updated discussion of positive and negative mental capital is now available in Ho's Economics and Psychology of Happiness: the LIFE framework and sustainable development, published by Routledge 2026.